sckott/scott/index.md

 ### Blog

-I blog about code/software and other things at <https://recology.info>
+I sometimes blog about code/software and other things at <https://recology.info>

 ### Other stuff